grethasaur/lego-detection/README.md

 1. Loaded the YOLOv5 model.
 2. Configured the dataset and training parameters.
 3. Trained the model using the prepared training and validation datasets.
+4. Conducted 7 training runs with different combinations of hyperparameters.
+5. Selected the final model based on stability and consistent performance across metrics.

 ---